 In contrast, when a venture-backed firm raises capital for lending, it has to pay much higher rates: without government insurance on the funds, the investor assumes the risk of default, and that risk is priced into their return requirements.
 (Many of these firms don’t even finance the loans themselves; rather, they originate and then bundle, package, and sell them to investors.)

 Confusing?
 Let me give you an example.
 For the sake of simplicity, I’ll assume a typical 20% dealer fee.
 Suppose you have excellent credit, are looking to finance a 10 kilowatt solar system, and qualify for a solar loan at 1.99% with a 20-year term.
 That system should cost roughly $30,000 before federal tax credits; and if you are lucky enough to pay for it with cash, that is what it’ll end up costing you.
 But if you don’t happen to have $30,000 burning a hole in your pocket, then one of two things will happen.
-In the first scenario, the solar installer will simply inflate the cost of the system by 20%–meaning that you’ll have to take out a loan for $36,000 instead of $30,000.
+In the first, and more common scenario, the solar installer will inflate the cost of the system by 20%–meaning that you’ll have to take out a loan for $36,000 instead of $30,000.
 In the second scenario, the $6,000 dealer fee will be added as a closing cost on the loan: you are borrowing $30,000 but financing $36,000.

 A few more things to note.
 First, these lenders are often quoting an interest rate, not the APR.
 While there’s nothing inherently wrong with this, it matters because the interest rate does NOT include closing fees.
 Second, if they are adding the dealer fee as a closing cost, then the Truth In Lending Act requires that it be disclosed in the loan contract: when signing, the borrower should see both the interest rate and the APR (and I would be even more stunned if they were violating federal law by not disclosing this).
 However, people rarely read their closing documents in full, and if they don’t realize how high the APR is until they’ve made it all the way to closing, they are unlikely to back out at that point.